Exporting rudof as an MCP server

 Changing the transport type

-rudof mcp --transport http-sse
+rudof mcp --transport streamable-http

-Changing the port (http-sse)
+Changing the port (streamable-http)

 You can specify a custom port using the --port (or -p) option.